apache/incubator-pegasus-website/_docs/en/tools/shell.md

 ### server_stat

-The statistical data for each node includes essential metrics, such as the Queries Per Second (QPS) and latency for 'get' and 'put' operations, as well as memory and storage utilization.
+The statistical data for each node includes essential metrics, such as the Queries Per Second (QPS) and latency for **get** and **put** operations, as well as memory and storage utilization.

 Usage: